Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory

 \centerline{ \bf Marginal deformations of SU(2)$_k$ WZW model boundary states } \centerline{ \bf in open string field theory} \centerline{ \rm Mat\v{e}j Kudrna\footnote{Email: {\tt matej.kudrna at email.cz}}}

 \centerline{\bf Abstract}

-We attempt to describe moduli space of boundary states in the \SUk WZW model by marginally deformed solutions in open string field theory in the level truncation approximation.
-In contrast with other solutions for marginal deformations, we construct solutions with $g$-function different from the background (typically lower), so our approach essentially combines marginal and relevant deformations.
-After partially fixing an SU(2) symmetry of the equations of motion, we find families of solutions parameterized by the coefficient of the marginal field given by the $J^3$ current and we are able to identify them as Cardy boundary states with varying angle $\theta$.
-However, it turns out that these solutions are inconsistent if the marginal parameter is higher than a certain value, which means that they cover only a part of the moduli space.
-We also compare the relation between the marginal parameter and the angle $\theta$ for different solutions and we find evidence suggesting that this relation is universal for certain classes of solutions.
+We attempt to describe the moduli space of boundary states in the \SUk WZW model by constructing marginally deformed solutions in open string field theory in the level truncation approximation.
+In contrast with other approaches to marginal deformations, our solutions exhibit a $g$-function different from that of the background (typically lower).
+Thus, our method effectively combines features of both marginal and relevant deformations.
+After partially fixing an SU(2) symmetry of the equations of motion, we find families of solutions parameterized by the coefficient of the marginal field associated with the $J^3$ current, and we identify them as Cardy boundary states with varying angle $\theta$.
+However, it turns out that these solutions become inconsistent once the marginal parameter exceeds a certain value, implying that they cover only a part of the moduli space.
+Finally, we also compare the relation between the marginal parameter and the angle $\theta$ for different solutions and we find evidence suggesting that this relation is universal for certain classes of solutions.

 \eject

 \baselineskip=16pt